Pro-Coast Case Studies

 22 Feb 2024

-Non-EU CS10 Kildn/Eidsvika | Norway | Partner: University of Bergen
+Non-EU Case study 10: Kildn/Eidsvika, Norway.
+Partner: University of Bergen

 03 Dec 2024

-The study area is a bay on the island and its surrounding area on the island Askøy, located on Norway's west coast.
-Biodiversity status and value: A sheltered sandy bay, wetland, estuary, and rocky formations offer diverse habitats for coastal flora and fauna.
-Challenges: A emission-free cruise ship terminal is proposed for this bay.
-Community and cultural context: Southern Askøy is densely populated, and Eidsvika is the only nearby natural recreational area.
-The island's population has grown rapidly, and it has undergone numerous development projects in recent years.
-Economic engine and primary production: Industry, construction, trade and services.
-However, the local economy is also influenced by its proximity to Bergen, with a significant portion of the workforce commuting from the island to Bergen, and a smaller number commuting in the opposite direction.
-Governance: Askøy is a municipality.
-The Eidsvika area lacks protection status but is designated by the municipality as a recreational and grazing area, with suggested plans to re-zone it as a harbor area.
-PRO-COAST actions: Follow and support stakeholders and their negotiations regarding this land-use conflict and its implications for coastal biodiversity.
+The study area focuses on a bay and its surrounding area on the island of Askøy, located off Norway’s west coast.
+Biodiversity in this region is rich, with a sheltered sandy bay, wetland, estuary, and rocky formations providing diverse habitats for coastal flora and fauna.
+A significant challenge is the proposal for an emission-free cruise ship terminal in the bay, which could impact the area’s ecological balance.
+Southern Askøy is densely populated, with Eidsvika serving as the only nearby natural recreational area.
+The island’s population has grown rapidly, and development projects have been increasingly frequent in recent years.
+The local economy is driven by industry, construction, trade, and services, with strong links to Bergen, as many residents commute to the city for work, while a smaller portion commutes in the opposite direction.
+Askøy is a municipality, but the Eidsvika area lacks official protection status.
+It is designated as a recreational and grazing area by the municipality, though there are plans to re-zone it as a harbor area.

 The project methodology will be tested in nine case studies located on the European continent, both in EU and non-EU areas.
 The coastal ecosystem is the common thread running through all the case studies, but each one presents specific issues and its own framework for addressing them.
 There are three Mediterranean cases, three cases in the North-east Atlantic Ocean, one case in the Baltic Sea and one case in the Black Sea.
 They include island and continental coastal environments.